awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 + On the **Step 2: Add source stage** page, in **Source provider**, choose the type of repository where your source code is stored, specify its required options, and then choose **Next step**\.
   + For **GitHub**:

     1. Choose **Connect to GitHub**\.
-If you are prompted to sign in, provide your GitHub credentials\.
+If you are prompted to sign in, enter your GitHub credentials\.
 **Important**
-Do not provide your AWS credentials\.
+Do not enter your AWS credentials\.

     1. If this is your first time connecting to GitHub from CodePipeline for this Region, you are asked to authorize application access to your account\.
 Review the permissions required for integration, and then, if you want to continue, choose **Authorize application**\.
 When you connect to GitHub in the console, the following resources are created for you:
        + CodePipeline uses an OAuth token to create an authorized application that is managed by CodePipeline\.